Dando18/lazyml/README.md

 The script takes a configuration _json_ file to define data, preprocessing, and training parameters.
 It is run as `python3 lazyml.py <config.json>`.
+It can also use MPI to distribute the training tasks.
 See [examples dir](examples/) for example config files.
 Here's a simple classification config for the UCI iris dataset: